practicaldsc/study/problems/disc12/wi24-final-q09.md

 # BEGIN PROB

-Suppose Yutian builds a classifier that predicts whether or not a hotel provides free parking.
+Suppose Yutong builds a classifier that predicts whether or not a hotel provides free parking.
 The confusion matrix for her classifier, when evaluated on our training set, is given below.

 <center><img src="../assets/images/old-from-80/wi24-final/confusion.png" width=550></center>

 # BEGIN SUBPROB

-What is the precision of Yutian’s classifier?
+What is the precision of Yutong’s classifier?
 Give your answer as a simplified fraction.

 # BEGIN SOLUTION